orbeon/orbeon-forms-doc/form-runner/link-embed/linking.md

 ## Paths

 The `/fr/clerk/marriage-registration/new` in our example is what is referred to below as a *path*, and for a given form, multiple such paths exist.
-Knowing what those paths are is particulary important as this allows you to link from your web site or web application to forms your created with Form Builder.
+Knowing what those paths are is particularly important as this allows you to link from your website or web application to forms your created with Form Builder.
 All the paths are relative to the *deployment context*, i.e. where you've deployed Orbeon Forms, which in our example was `https://www.city.gov/forms`.

 | Description                              | Path                                                                        | Availability |
 |------------------------------------------|-----------------------------------------------------------------------------|--------------|